dewald-els/shooping-ionic/README.md

 ## What it does do

-Allow members of Everything Edible access to available prodcuts and keep track of their order history.
+Allow members of Shooping access to available prodcuts and keep track of their order history.
 The app provides real time data that has up to date stock levels.